Rushil13579/AdminTrollV2/README.md

 ## Future Plans
 - Creep (plays mob sounds to the victim)
 - Lag (Lags the victim, doesnt affect the server)
+- Bolt (Strikes the victim with a lightning bolt)
+- Enderman (Teleports the victim all around)
+- Freefall (Makes the victim fall forever)
+- Web (Traps the victim in spider web)
+- Fakeban (Fake ban's the player)
+- Anvil (Drops anvil's on the player)
+- Configurable values for some trolls

 ## Credits